ZekkVRC/OpenVR2OSC/README.md

 Disclaimer and Thanks:

-This is my first ever C# project, it is also the first project I am putting up publicly on github.
-Expect jank in the code, expect it to be messy until I have the functionality ironed out and can go back in for a neatness pass.
+Code in desperate need of a neatness pass, ill get to it, eventually.
 Big thanks to BOLL7608 for creating OpenVR2Key which gave me a light at the end of the tunnel when it came to actually getting steamVR input to work.
 Also a big thanks to ChanyaVRC for their handy VRCOscLib library.